hargup/hargup.github.io/posts/gsoc-2014-with-sympy.md

 [Sympy](http://sympy.org/) is a pure python library for symbolic computation.
 Symbolic computation is similar to the maths you do by hands and it differs from numerical computations.
-More about Symbolic and Numerical computation in the next post.
+More about Symbolic and Numerical computation in some other post.
 Sympy has been created by hundreds of contributors starting from 2006.
-It has a awesome developer
+It has an awesome developer
 community and we encourage outsiders to contribute and get their hands dirty with the code.
 What do you need to start contributing?
 Some python skills and little patience.
 Download the [latest development code](https://github.com/sympy/sympy).